 Here’s an opportunity to learn about this substance, why it’s dangerous to dogs, and what to do if your dog eats it.

 What Is Xylitol?

-Xylitol is a sugar substitute most often associated with “sugar-free” chewing gum and mints, but it’s also found some brands of peanut butter, toothpastes, certain medications, and vitamins, many sugar-free products (chocolate, JELLO, yogurt, pudding), and even some household products such as baby wipes and lip balm.
+Xylitol is a sugar substitute most often associated with “sugar-free” chewing gum and mints, but, as Dr. Brutlag points out, it’s also found in plenty of other places, including some brands of peanut butter, toothpastes, certain medications and vitamins, many sugar-free products (such as chocolate, JELLO, yogurt, and pudding), and even some household products such as baby wipes and lip balm.
 A comprehensive list of products is available here.
 VCA Hospitals reports that xylitol is 100 times more toxic to dogs than chocolate.